List of Emmerdale characters introduced in 2025: Graham Connolly

-Kev Townsend
+Kev Barton

-Kev Townsend, portrayed by Chris Coghill, is Robert Sugden's (Ryan Hawley) husband whom he married whilst in prison.
+Kev Barton (formerly Townsend), portrayed by Chris Coghill, is the biological father of Lewis Barton (Bradley Riches), who is introduced as Robert Sugden's (Ryan Hawley) husband whom he married whilst in prison.
 He first appeared on 29 September 2025.
 His casting was announced on 24 July 2025 and Joe Anderton from Digital Spy described his character to be a "mysterious role" who will "shake things up" in Emmerdale.
 Kev is due to arrive in the village looking for directions, however it seems that he is actually looking for someone, but it is unknown who and why.
 Executive producer Laura Shaw commented on Coghill's casting: "We are delighted that someone of Chris' calibre has joined our cast.
 I think the viewers will be intrigued to see how the character of Kev will cause shockwaves this autumn.
 Kev has a strong connection to one of our characters and it's safe to say his arrival is going to be a massive surprise that will have major repercussions for some of our villagers."
 Coghill added: "I am really happy to be joining the cast of Emmerdale.
 Kev is definitely going to shake things up a bit and I'm looking forward to getting cracking!"
 Coghill revealed that he had previously worked on Emmerdale before: "Weirdly, my first ever job was on Emmerdale.
 I was 17 years old.
 I've also done Coronation Street – I've done the lot.
 It's very different to EastEnders.
 It's nice to be here."